Walter Runciman, 1st Viscount Runciman of Doxford: 1929–1940

 After the National Government won a massive majority in the 1931 general election, the Cabinet was reconstructed.
 It was felt prudent to balance the key Cabinet committee that would take the decisions on tariffs; and so Runciman was appointed President of the Board of Trade once more, in the belief that he would serve as a counterbalance to the protectionist Chancellor of the Exchequer Neville Chamberlain.
 However, like the other Liberal Nationals, Runciman came to accept the principle of tariffs, amended in November 1931 to 10% in favour of a balance of trade recommended by a Tariff Board.
 When in late 1932 the official Liberals (the Samuelites) resigned their ministerial posts, Runciman very nearly resigned with them.
-In 1933 the official Liberals withdrew completely their support for the National Government but Runciman remained in office, despite hoding the presidency of the extra-Parliamentary National Liberal Federation until 1934.
+In 1933 the official Liberals withdrew completely their support for the National Government but Runciman remained in office, despite holding the presidency of the extra-Parliamentary National Liberal Federation until 1934.
 He concluded the Roca-Runciman Treaty with Argentina (one of the events of the Infamous Decade), initiated by that country to avoid the curtailment of Argentine beef imports.

 In a 1934 speech Runciman defended the record of the National Government, citing measures such as a town and country planning country act, “the opening of the greatest crusades against slums ever attempted in any country,” and an upcoming unemployment insurance bill.

 Runciman remained as President of the Board of Trade until May 1937 when Stanley Baldwin retired and his successor, Neville Chamberlain, only offered Runciman the sinecure position of Lord Privy Seal, an offer Runciman declined.
 In June 1937 he was raised to the peerage as Viscount Runciman of Doxford, of Doxford in the County of Northumberland.
 Four years earlier his father had been created Baron Runciman and "of Doxford" was consequently used to differentiate from his father's title.
 This was a rare case of a father and son sitting in the House of Lords at the same time, with the son holding a superior title.
 A few months later his father died, and he inherited both the barony and his father's shipping business.